mParticle/docs/src/pages/developers/sdk/ios/location/index.md

    * Zip Code
    * DMA -- Nielson’s Designated Market Areas.
 Only for USA locations.

    If you have not logged location information, mParticle will still attempt a reverse geo-lookup based on the IP Address of the batch.
-The last 30 days of location information are available in the [Audience tool](/guides/platform-guide/audiences) and can be used to define audiences.
+The last 30 days of location information are available in [Audiences](/guides/platform-guide/audiences/real-time/#real-time-audience-page) and can be used to define audiences.

 There are two ways to approach location tracking:
 1. You can call the `beginLocationTracking` method and let the mParticle SDK collect and update location information for you.
 Remember to call `endLocationTracking` when you no longer need to track location